 Flying to Colorado is not your only option.
 Depending on where you are starting from and what part of Colorado Ski Country you want to explore, many resorts are just a day’s drive from Texas, the Southwest, and Midwest.
 If you are flying and are looking to rent a car during your stay, we suggest our partner Hertz (for special Colorado Ski Country discounts, use these Hertz promotion codes).
 They can get you equipped with a car able to handle the variable road conditions Colorado can offer.
 Interstate 70 and other Colorado mountain highways and roads are very well maintained, but it is still important to be prepared for winter driving conditions.
 At some times, traction laws may be in effect, so do your research and always check conditions before you hit the road.

-The Winter Park Express is a unique option for skiiers and snowboarders looking to avoid driving or flying.
-From January 7, 2016 until March 26, 2017 the ski train will depart from Union Station in Downtown Denver and stop in Winter Park, Colorado.
-One way adult tickets start at $39 and can be purchased at https://www.amtrak.com/winterparkexpress.
+The Winter Park Express is a unique option for skiers and snowboarders looking to avoid driving or flying.
+One way adult tickets can be purchased at https://www.amtrak.com/winterparkexpress.
 Amtrak also has year-round daily arrivals into Glenwood Springs, home of Sunlight Mountain, from various points throughout the West and Midwest, including the California Zephyr, which travels from Chicago to San Francisco with stops in Denver and Grand Junction.